Nizao: The city

-Last years there is a big increase in international investments in this beach village.
+For the last few years, there was a big increase in international investments in this beach village.
 Many internationals (in particular Dutch and Italian families) are purchasing building ground and houses.
 The new Highway to Santo Domingo is almost ready (as of 2010) and will connect Nizao with the capital in half an hour by highway.

-Nizao Mayors
+Nizao mayors

 New elections were celebrated on May 16, 2010.
 Mr. Gomez was seeking re-election against former deputy Lic.
 Glovis Reyes who was the victor.
 The new Dominican Constitution extended the municipal and congressional electoral period from four years to six years terms so these elections can be held at the same time of the presidential ones.